wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = 4.7.6 =
-- Important Note: Stripe webhook signing secret key is required for processing Stripe subscription webhook events.
-This is a security improvement.
+- Important Note: A Stripe webhook signing secret is now required to process Stripe subscription webhook events.
+This provides an additional layer of security.
 - If you are using Stripe subscription payment buttons, please make sure to configure the webhook signing secret key in the plugin settings menu.
 Refer to [this documentation](https://simple-membership-plugin.com/configuring-the-stripe-webhook-signing-secret/) for more information.

 = 4.7.5 =